Liouvillian skin effects in two-dimensional electron systems at finite temperatures: The Liouvillian under the mean-field approximation

 Since the detailed balance condition is satisfied, the steady state of the Liouvillian after the mean-field approximation remains the same as before the approximation, namely, the Gibbs equilibrium state of the Hamiltonian $H$.

-Finally, we numerically compute the time evolution of the deviation in the total particle number from its initial value, as shown in Fig.~\ref{Figure:preserveN}.
-To enable direct comparison with Fig.~\ref{Figure:accumulation}, we use identical parameters and normalize the deviation by the system size \( L \).
-At each time step, the normalized change \( \Delta N / L \) is smaller than the accumulated particle number near the boundary in Fig.~\ref{Figure:accumulation} by a factor of \( 10^{-1} \sim 10^{-2} \), confirming that the particle number is effectively conserved under the mean-field approximation.
+Finally, we numerically demonstrate that (iii) the particle number is effectively conserved.
+We compute the time evolution of the deviation in the total particle number from its initial value, as shown in Fig.~\ref{Figure:preserveN}.
+To enable direct comparison with Fig.~\ref{Figure:accumulation}, we use identical parameters and normalize the deviation by the system size $L$.
+At each time step, the normalized change $\Delta N / L$ is smaller than the accumulated particle number near the boundary in Fig.~\ref{Figure:accumulation} by a factor of $10^{-1} \sim 10^{-2}$, confirming that the particle number is effectively conserved under the mean-field approximation.